Your guide to Slack for higher education

 - Create a channel and label it with your lecture or project name and invite the relevant students and teaching assistants

-- You’ll see a sleek interface appear in the channel with a button marked ‘join’ that any channel member can access
+- You’ll see a sleek interface show up in the channel with a button marked “join” that any channel member can access

 Students can use channels to post clarifying questions and comments throughout the lesson and their classmates can use emoji reactions to second questions or show support for comments.
 Not only do channels allow professors to better gauge students’ understanding of course material, channels also provide a more inclusive space for less outspoken students to participate equally.

-- Use threads to organise smaller group discussions around specific topics during the class
+- Use threads to organize smaller group discussions around specific topics during the class

 - After the lecture, use the Slack channel to follow up with students on homework and assignments